Curriculum Leader

 Timetabled one hour lessons take place once per fortnight in Key Stage 2 and once a week in Key Stage 3.
 The learning in these lessons is supplemented by work done during tutorial sessions, assemblies and input from external speakers throughout the year.

-The PSHE programme also contains lessons on Citizenship as part of the wider personal development agenda.
+The PSHE programme is supported by other opportunities in the school calendar to develop citizenship as part of the broader personal development agenda.

 Impact